 Through this absurd manipulation of familiar objects, imagery and themes which are often associated with gender stereotypes, a dialogue is created, and audiences are invited to view and understand each artwork through the lens of their own personal experience.

-Isabella Losskarn is a German-American visual artist currently based in Asheville, North Carolina.
-She received her Bachelor of Fine Arts in Drawing, as well as a Bachelor of Art History in December 2021 from the University of North Carolina at Asheville.
+Isabella Losskarn is an emerging visual artist based in Athens, Georgia.
+She is currently an MFA candidate at the Lamar Dodd School of Art at the University of Georgia, and she received her Bachelor of Fine Arts in Drawing, as well as a Bachelor of Art History in December 2021 from the University of North Carolina at Asheville.

 Born in 1999, in Charlotte, North Carolina, Losskarn grew up in a way that was synchronous with technological and societal change.
 Coming of age in the early 2000’s, she has experienced firsthand how the portrayal of gender stereotypes in mass media and popular culture can influence one’s own perception of gender.
 Confused by a lack of honest dialogue and unequal representations of gender in the media, at home, and at school, as a teenager Losskarn became motivated to use art as a way to communicate an understanding of the impacts of gendered experiences to broad audiences.